jcasimiro/staticwebpage/README.md

 # Static Web Page
-This is a statis web page for a personal project.
+This is a static web page for a personal project.